 Once you spend time reviewing your results, implement fixes or tests for the things that need improving.
 Then continually repeat this process throughout your campaign.

-At Enventys Partners, we use these commandments for all client crowdfunding emails where we serve as the marketing partner.
-For those of you going at it yourself, hopefully these tips will help you achieve better results.
+At Enventys Partners, we use these ten commandments for all of our client’s crowdfunding emails.
+For those of you going at it yourself, these tips should help you achieve better results.

-Implementing these commandments takes time and practice, and every campaign and audience is different.
+Implementing these commandments takes time and practice, and every campaign and audience is unique, so be patient.
 If you’re looking for email marketing services for your Kickstarter or Indiegogo project, we’re here to help.

 Want To See This Advice In Action?